 The most crucial step in your skincare routine is this.
 If you don't put on sunscreen, you might as well skip the rest of the steps.
 The sun is the leading cause of accelerated aging in people's skin.
 And the harm isn't just superficial; regardless of skin color, people of color may and do develop skin cancer.

 Apply a broad-spectrum moisturizer SPF 30 or higher sunscreen to the neck and back of your hands as the final step in your morning beauty routine.

 You'll want to switch up your nighttime skincare routine for a variety of reasons, not the least of which is that you won't need SPF!
 Because your skin regenerates and repairs itself as you sleep, your bedtime routine is the ideal time to ensure your skin is getting as many nutrients and active components as possible.

-Although you don’t need SPF cream during the night, there are still products you need to use to give your skin a shiny glow during the next day.
+Although you don’t need SPF cream during the night, there are still products you need to use to give your skin a shiny glow the next day.
 Night serum replaces SPF cream during the night.
 Serums should be used two times a day.
 After cleansing and toning, they should be the first products applied to the skin.
 In the morning, sunscreen should be placed over the serum, and at night, a moisturizer tailored to an individual's skin type should be applied over the serum.

-As we age, the need for proper skincare routine increases, and our skin requires extra care.
-However, thanks to the advances in skincare products, you can easily provide what your skin needs and shine you used to.
+As we age, the need for a proper skincare routine increases and our skin requires extra care.
+However, thanks to the advances in skincare products, you can easily provide what your skin needs and the shine you used to.
 Proper application of moisturizer, retinol cream, vitamin C serum, night serum, and SPF 30 moisturizer can go a long way in reducing the signs of aging on your skin.